pikesley/CV/README.md

 Sam Pikesley
 ============

-13 years a SysAdmin, now Head Of Robots.
+14 years a SysAdmin, now Head Of Robots.
 If I can't do it with Ruby, it probably isn't worth doing.
+If you can extract my phone number from the details below, then maybe I'll speak to you.

 Skills
 ======